Minnesota woman sues after being denied emergency contraception

 Jury selection in Aitkin County was scheduled to start Monday, with the case expected to conclude before the end of the week.

-Anderson brought her prescription for a morning-after pill to the Thrifty White pharmacy in McGregor in January 2019, the Star Tribune reported.
+Anderson brought her prescription for a morning-after pill to a pharmacy in McGregor in January 2019, according to court documents.
 Longtime pharmacist George Badeaux told her he could not fill the prescription based on his beliefs, but that a pharmacist working the following day could fill it if a snowstorm didn’t prevent the pharmacist from getting to work.

-Anderson eventually got her prescription filled at a pharmacy in Brainerd, making the round-trip of more than 100 miles (161 kilometers) in wintry driving conditions.
+Anderson eventually got her prescription filled at a pharmacy in Brainerd, making the round-trip of more than 100 miles in wintry driving conditions.

 “The issue for the jury is not defendant’s constitutional rights,” the judge wrote.
 “It is whether he deliberately misled, obfuscated and blocked Ms. Anderson’s path to obtaining" emergency contraception.